There are conventional and synthetic ETFs available to trade on ASX covering a wide range of asset classes. These include:

 Income earned by the ETF including franking credits are distributed back to investors most typically on a semi annual basis.

-There are a wide variety of ETPs that can provide exposure to the Australian market.
+There are a wide variety of ETPs that can provide exposure to the international market.
 Most of the ETPs are structured in the form of an ETF with these ETFs seeking to deliver the return of the relevant index by investing directly in either all of the securities or a representative sample of the securities included in the index or benchmark.

 International ETPs can assist investors to diversify into overseas markets whilst also diversifying across companies within those international markets.
 Most international ETPs are structured in the form of an ETF with these ETFs seeking to deliver the return of the relevant index.